Annual Cooperstown Campus Safety Report

 Sexual and Interpersonal Violence

-Sexual violence is a violation of University policy and federal civil rights law and may also be subject to criminal prosecution.
+Sexual violence is a violation of university policy and federal civil rights law and may also be subject to criminal prosecution.
 SUNY Oneonta prohibits all forms of violence and threats of violence on campus, including sexual violence, sexual assault, domestic violence, dating violence, and stalking, whether in the academic setting or workplace.
 We strive to create a campus community that is wholly intolerant of sexual harassment and all forms of abuse and violence.
 SUNY Oneonta is committed to providing crisis intervention measures and a campus response that protects the rights of the victim and the accused; referring students to criminal authorities; and educating and promoting continual discussion of interpersonal abuse and violence issues and prevention.
 Offenders are subject to appropriate campus adjudication processes, disciplinary action, and criminal proceedings.
 Interim measures may be imposed pending the outcome of any adjudication.

 Response Procedures

-When an incident of sexual violence, domestic violence, dating violence, or stalking is reported, the University provides victims with available options, remedies, and services.
+When an incident of sexual violence, domestic violence, dating violence, or stalking is reported, the university provides victims with available options, remedies, and services.
 SUNY Oneonta’s response to sexual assault may involve a number of individuals and agencies, including University Police or local law enforcement, the Title IX officer, medical and counseling services personnel, and Residential Community Life staff.
 On-campus cases receive a timely campus-based investigation that is confidential and thorough and protects individual rights and due process.
 SUNY Oneonta strongly encourages accurate and prompt reporting of these crimes.
 There are, however, options available for students who wish to maintain confidentiality while getting the support they need. *Different employees on campus have different abilities to maintain a victim’s confidentiality.
 Mental health counselors, health care providers, pastoral counselors acting in their professional capacities can maintain confidentiality.
 Other reporting agents can treat information as privileged and private, but are required to communicate information with the Title IX Coordinators.
 Reporting a crime to the police or to a campus office does not obligate the victim to pursue criminal prosecution.
-For students, in addition to criminal charges, sexual and interpersonal violence is prohibited conduct as specified in the SUNY Oneonta Code of Student Conduct found at https://suny.oneonta.edu/policy-library/policies-z/code-student-conduct .
+For students, in addition to criminal charges, sexual and interpersonal violence is prohibited conduct as specified in the SUNY Oneonta Code of Student Conduct.
 Both the victim and the accused are afforded equitable rights during the investigative process.

 Whenever a violent or sex related crime is reported to a member of the SUNY Oneonta campus community they have been trained to contact the Title IX coordinator and provide the victim with emergency resources such as medical attention, counseling services, and/or call University Police for ongoing safety concerns.
 The victim may decline such services.
 Injured victims are transported to Bassett Hospital or another appropriate health-care facility.
 When a victim reports sexual violence, dating violence, domestic violence or stalking, they will meet with approved Title IX investigators and be provided with written notification of available options, their rights and assistance with accommodations in academic, living, transportation and working situations, as well as protective measures that can be taken on campus and within the community.
 This process is the same for students and employees.
 Victims will be advised of their option to report to an appropriate law enforcement agency, if they haven’t already, and be assisted with such a report.
 They may also decline to involve law enforcement and elect to use the Student Code of Conduct process or the Title IX grievance procedure.
 Where applicable the institution may aid the victim in gaining an order of protection and or a no contact order from the institution.
 These accommodations and/or protective measures are available to the victim regardless of whether they choose to report the crime to law enforcement.